 On August 19, 2017 at 5:30 PM, President Trump signed S. 2430 – the FDA Reauthorization Act of 2017 (FDARA) which included the RACE ACT.
 It is now law!

-The RACE for Children Act has just passed in the House of Representatives!
-Today, 7/12/2017, the FDA Reauthorization Act (FDARA) passed the House of Representatives vote.
+On 8/03/17, the RACE for Children Act passed in the United States Senate!
+It passed the House on 7/12/2017 and was included in the FDA Reauthorization Act (FDARA).
 This bill includes portions of HR 1231 RACE which will increase development of childhood cancer drugs by updating PREA.

 The Naples Daily News wrote the following on July 16, 2017

 The House gave Florida Sen. Marco Rubio’s efforts to speed up pediatric cancer drugs a major boost Wednesday.

 Two months after the Senate passed the Research to Accelerate Cures and Equity for Children Act as part of a measure reauthorizing user fees to fund the Food and Drug Administration, the House did the same — but went an extra step.

 The House version includes a key provision the Senate measure does not: making it tougher for the FDA to exempt drug companies from conducting pediatric studies of adult cancer drugs that could prove useful for children.
 That language was removed from the Senate version after key members of the Senate Health Education and Labor Committee voiced their opposition.

 The Senate version, co-sponsored by Colorado Democratic Sen. Michael Bennet, has yet to be approved by the full chamber.
 It includes several provisions endorsed by childhood cancer advocates, such as: